IBM/CodeEngine/thumbnail/README.md

 OK
 ```

-Now we can finally deploy our new applcation to receive the events.
+Now we can finally deploy our new application to receive the events.
 You'll
 notice that the command
 looks very similar to the `app create` command we used for the webapp, but
 there is one additional parameter (`--registry-secret`) that we need to pass-in